 While some practice yoga as a way to find a moment of tranquility in this fast-paced world, others attend as a means to achieving their very best body.
 Just ask Meghan Markle, who rolls her mat out on the regular for both reasons.

-“Yoga is my thing,” the Suits star tells Best Health, explaining that her love for the meditative discipline began in her childhood.
+"Yoga is my thing," the Suits star once told Best Health, explaining that her love for the meditative discipline began in her childhood.

-Nowadays, the actress mixes up her methods to ensure she’s never wary of the same routines.
+Nowadays, the Duchess of Sussex mixes up her methods to ensure she's never wary of the same routines.

 Whether you're looking to lose weight, build strength or simply find your inner peace, yoga will help you achieve all of this and so much more.

 The stresses of daily life can take a serious toll on both the mind and the body, which is why it might come as welcome surprise to discover that yoga can reduce the physical and mental tolls this stress can take.

 By encouraging relaxation and inner peace, yoga can lover the levels of the stress hormone cortisol, which in turn can slow your resting heart rate, lower blood pressure and improve digestion and immunity.

 Yoga has also been known to have positive effects on conditions such as anxiety, depression and insomnia.